 - Increases skin radiance: All these properties together—exfoliation, moisture retention, and protection—add up to softer, smoother, more radiant skin.

 You can see why we’re so excited about this addition.
-If you try the new Anti-Aging Eye Cream, let us know what you think!
+If you try our new organic eye care products, let us know what you think!

 What do you think of this new ingredient?
 Please share your results.

 Female First – Wrinkle Worry Starts at 24